-First, the government is likely to rely upon Rule 10b5-1.
+- 1. The government is likely to rely on Rule 10b5-1.
 Generally, for a transaction to constitute insider trading under Rule 10b5-1, the person must make the trade "on the basis of" material nonpublic information.
 Rule 10b5-1 defines this phrase to include merely being "aware" of material nonpublic information at the time of the trade, even if the information was not the only reason for the trade.
-Although there is a circuit split as to whether the Rule applies to insider trading prosecutions, 5 the language of this Rule allows the SEC, at the very least, to bring a civil action against any person or firm who traded while in possession of material nonpublic information, regardless of any separate motivation they may have had for their trades.
-6

-Second, the government will thoroughly pursue downstream tipping.
+Although there is a circuit split as to whether the Rule applies to insider trading prosecutions,5 the language of this Rule allows the SEC, at the very least, to bring a civil action against any person or firm who traded while in possession of material nonpublic information, regardless of any separate motivation they may have had for their trades.6 - 2.
+The government will thoroughly pursue downstream tipping.
 Under Section 10(b) and Rule 10b-5, the source and the ultimate recipient of material nonpublic information can be liable as "tipper" and "tippee" assuming the appropriate elements are met.
 Liability attaches where the tipper breached a duty of trust or confidentiality in divulging the information and received a "personal benefit" for doing so.
-(SRZ Alert, Second Circuit, in Split Decision, Overrules Limitation on Insider Trading Liability Established in U.S. v.
-Newman) Given how quickly new, material information is developing in the current volatile market, the government can be expected to scrutinize closely whether information that ultimately results in well-timed trades emanates from persons who owe a duty of trust or confidentiality.

-Third, the government may return to investigating material nonpublic information flowing through expert networks.
+Given how quickly new, material information is developing in the current volatile market, the government can be expected to scrutinize closely whether information that ultimately results in well-timed trades emanates from persons who owe a duty of trust or confidentiality. - 3.
+The government may return to investigating material nonpublic information flowing through expert networks.
 Of particular note here is the use of political intelligence, which requires exceptional diligence and care to ensure that any information one possesses relevant to a trade was properly obtained.
-(SRZ Alert, Enforcement Update: Insider Trading and COVID-19 Political Intelligence.)
 In fact, in the prosecution that led to the Second Circuit's recent decision in United States v.
-Blaszczak, it was governmental information regarding proposed healthcare rules and reimbursement rates that was held to constitute material nonpublic information.8
+Blaszczak, it was governmental information regarding proposed healthcare rules and reimbursement rates that was held to constitute material nonpublic information.
+9